rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

 }
 ```

-The second child in the AST node is going to be handled the `OpCode` rule in
+The second child in the AST node is going to be handled by the `OpCode` rule in
 the assembler:

 <div class="highlight"><pre><span></span>OpCode   <span class="nb">=</span> <span class="nc">.</span><span class="nb">:</span>x             <span class="nb">-&gt;</span> add(code x)